Revision 08-1; Effective January 1, 2008

 One-Time Payments

 OTTANF EDGs are not subject to periodic reviews.
-Applicants must reapply for subsequent benefits after the ineligibility period.
+Applicants must reapply for subsequent TANF benefits after the ineligibility period.
 One-Time TANF for Relatives EDGs do not require further action.

 Related Policy